1. Home

 Working things out with your parents

-Once you’ve contacted Children’s Services the first thing that we will always do is to help you try and work things out with parents.
-This is called mediation and is often really helpful when things have got a bit out of hand at home.
+Once you’ve contacted Children’s Services, we will always try to help you work things out with your parents.
+This is called mediation.
+It is often very helpful when things have got a bit out of hand at home.

 Living with other members of your family

-If you’re not able to return home for whatever reason we may try bringing together other members of your family to see if we can arrange a safe place for you to live with them.
+If you’re not able to return home, we may try bringing together other members of your family.
+This is to see if we can arrange a safe place for you to live with family.

 If you can’t return home or live with a family member